julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, February 16, 2025.
+Monday, February 17, 2025.
 Quote of the day:

-> "Art is making something out of nothing and selling it." - Frank Zappa
+> "Be yourself; everyone else is already taken." - Oscar Wilde